-We need to ask, as they did in the first century, "What does this mean?"
+We need to ask, as they did in the first century, “What does this mean?”
 (Acts 2:12).
 We need to listen to Peter for the inspired meaning: We live in the last days, in the end times, in a new and different age.
-No longer do we look to a physical harvest, at agricultural life in a tiny part of earth.
+No longer do we look to a physical harvest, at an agricultural season in a small part of earth.
 No longer do we look to the law of Moses, or to the leavened loaves of the Temple rituals.
-Now, we look to the Spirit, whom God is pouring out on all flesh, on men and women, on slaves and free (vs. 17-18).
+Now, we look to the Spirit, whom God is pouring out on all flesh, on men and women, on slaves and free (verses 17-18).
 God is calling all nations to faith and eternal life in his Son.
-"Everyone who calls on the name of the Lord shall be saved" (v.
-21).
+“Everyone who calls on the name of the Lord shall be saved” (verse 21).

 And in this new age, what do we do?
 We preach Christ, just as Peter did.
 The dramatic manifestations of the Spirit were not his focus—Peter spent most of his sermon on the identity of Jesus Christ.
-He could have repeated these words: "The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news" (Mark 1:15).
-We live in an age of good news—an invitation to enter the kingdom of God through faith, through accepting Jesus Christ as Lord and Savior.
+He may have quoted the words of Jesus: “The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news” (Mark 1:15).
+We live in an age of good news—an announcement of the kingdom of God, which we enter through faith, through accepting Jesus Christ as Lord and Savior.

 How should we respond to the message?
-Peter answered the question in this way: "Repent"—turn toward God—"and be baptized every one of you in the name of Jesus Christ so that your sins may be forgiven; and you will receive the gift of the Holy Spirit" (Acts 2:38).
-And we respond further by devoting ourselves "to the apostles' teaching and fellowship, to the breaking of bread and the prayers" (v.
-42).
+Peter answered the question in this way: “Repent”—turn toward God— “and be baptized every one of you in the name of Jesus Christ so that your sins may be forgiven; and you will receive the gift of the Holy Spirit” (Acts 2:38).
+We respond further by devoting ourselves “to the apostles’ teaching and fellowship, to the breaking of bread and the prayers” (verse 42).